biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	First A/G, Lafayette, IN
+* **Church**: First A/G, Lafayette, IN
-Coaches:	Taylor Vickerman, Scott Walters (assistant), Deb Vickerman (assistant)
+* **Coaches**: Taylor Vickerman, Scott Walters (assistant), Deb Vickerman (assistant)
+* **Team:**
-Team:	Tammy Vickerman
+   * Tammy Vickerman
-SeAyra Walters
+   * SeAyra Walters
-Spencer Walters
+   * Spencer Walters
 * **Preliminaries**:
-Round 1: Lost to Noble A/G, Noble, OK 65 to 160
+  * Round 1: Lost to Noble A/G, Noble, OK 65 to 160
-Round 2: Won against Truth A/G, Chariton, IA 150 to 100
+  * Round 2: Won against Truth A/G, Chariton, IA 150 to 100
-Round 3: Won against Tacoma Life Center, Tacoma, WA 185 to 105 Round 4: Lost to Orange Hills A/G, Orange, CA 45 to 215 Round 5: Lost to Faith A/G, West Plains, MO 80 to 170
+  * Round 3: Won against Tacoma Life Center, Tacoma, WA 185 to 105
+  * Round 4: Lost to Orange Hills A/G, Orange, CA 45 to 215
+  * Round 5: Lost to Faith A/G, West Plains, MO 80 to 170
-Round 6: Lost to Faith A/G, Orlando, FL 140 to 210
+  * Round 6: Lost to Faith A/G, Orlando, FL 140 to 210
-Round 7: Lost to First A/G, Binghamton, NY 20 to 110
+  * Round 7: Lost to First A/G, Binghamton, NY 20 to 110
-Round 8: Lost to Calvary A/G, South Bend, IN 25 to 235
+  * Round 8: Lost to Calvary A/G, South Bend, IN 25 to 235
-Round 9: Won against Braeswood A/G, Houston, TX 120 to 30
+  * Round 9: Won against Braeswood A/G, Houston, TX 120 to 30
 * **Round Robin**:
-Round 1: Won against Meridian A/G, Meridian, ID 195 to 50
+  * Round 1: Won against Meridian A/G, Meridian, ID 195 to 50
-Round 2: Won against Noble A/G, Noble, OK 225 to 15
+  * Round 2: Won against Noble A/G, Noble, OK 225 to 15
-Round 3: Lost to Nyssa Christian Fellowship, Nyssa, OR 40 to 140 Round 4: Lost to Suncoast Cathedral A/G, St. Petersburg, FL 90 to 100 Round 5: Lost to New Life Community Church, Oshkosh, WI 80 to 160 Round 6: Lost to Corydon A/G, Corydon, IA 80 to 125 Round 7: Lost to Calvary A/G, Dunwoody, GA 130 to 155 Round 8: Lost to Orange Hills A/G, Orange, CA 100 to 135
+  * Round 3: Lost to Nyssa Christian Fellowship, Nyssa, OR 40 to 140
+  * Round 4: Lost to Suncoast Cathedral A/G, St. Petersburg, FL 90 to 100
+  * Round 5: Lost to New Life Community Church, Oshkosh, WI 80 to 160
+  * Round 6: Lost to Corydon A/G, Corydon, IA 80 to 125
+  * Round 7: Lost to Calvary A/G, Dunwoody, GA 130 to 155
+  * Round 8: Lost to Orange Hills A/G, Orange, CA 100 to 135
-Round 9: Lost to First A/G, Montgomery, AL 85 to 145
+  * Round 9: Lost to First A/G, Montgomery, AL 85 to 145
-Round 10: Lost to Harvest Time A/G, Brunswick, OH 30 to 215
+  * Round 10: Lost to Harvest Time A/G, Brunswick, OH 30 to 215
-Round 11: Won against Grace A/G, Syracuse, NY 135 to 120
+  * Round 11: Won against Grace A/G, Syracuse, NY 135 to 120
-Round 12: Won against Timberline Church, Fort Collins, CO 235 to 20 Round 13: Lost to Central A/G, Springfield, MO 75 to 120
+  * Round 12: Won against Timberline Church, Fort Collins, CO 235 to 20
+  * Round 13: Lost to Central A/G, Springfield, MO 75 to 120
-Round 14: Won against Victorious Life Church, Wesley Chapel, FL 150 to 20 Round 15: Won against Turning Point Christian Center, Vancouver, WA 165 to 35 Round 16: Lost to Truth A/G, Chariton, IA 95 to 120 Round 17: Lost to James River A/G, "In Chains", Ozark, MO 130 to 165 Round 18: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 115 to 55 Round 19: Lost to Calvary A/G, South Bend, IN 140 to 155
+  * Round 14: Won against Victorious Life Church, Wesley Chapel, FL 150 to 20
+  * Round 15: Won against Turning Point Christian Center, Vancouver, WA 165 to 35
+  * Round 16: Lost to Truth A/G, Chariton, IA 95 to 120
+  * Round 17: Lost to James River A/G, "In Chains", Ozark, MO 130 to 165
+  * Round 18: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 115 to 55
+  * Round 19: Lost to Calvary A/G, South Bend, IN 140 to 155
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="First A/G, Lafayette, IN" html=image_html %}